 I love to keep a probiotic-rich sandwich, stir fry or salad topper in my fridge at all times so that I can easily add it to a meal for a flavor and nutrient boost.
 This salad or meal-topper is packed with heart and brain healing anthocyanins from the cabbage, hydrating water from the cucumbers and gut-healing probiotics from the kraut.
-Add it to sandwiches, avocado toast, buddha bowls or eat it by itself!
+Add it to sandwiches, avocado toast, buddha bowls or enjoy it by itself!

-3/4 c sliced purple cabbage
+3/4 c shredded purple cabbage

 3/4 c sauerkraut or kimchi, cut into 1/2" pieces